 - Advising and making recommendations to the Minister of Conservation on hunting issues

-- Providing information and education to the sector
+- Providing information and education to the hunting sector

 - Promoting safety initiatives